bracken576/Sant-Resume/README.md

 # Experience
 ## Math & Data Science TA, Brigham Young University Idaho, January 2024 - Present, Rexburg, ID

-•	Worked with instructor to create curriculum within a Statistics class in R.
+•	Worked with instructor to create and test curriculum within a Statistics class in R.

 •	Helped students work through errors in code and helped them become independent.

 •	Helped students download software and fix issues with installations.

+•	Helped students understand how to make good graphs and how to manipulate data in Python and R.

 ## Data Science Tutor, Brigham Young University Idaho, January 2024 - Present, Rexburg, ID
 • Helped students understand the fundamentals of R and Python programming in the Data Science field.